The lightbulb moment when an idea pops into life? The flash of brilliance? The sudden epiphany that changes everything?

 It’s about developing the right framework so that you have a constant pipeline of different ideas and products at different stages of development.

 Need to start your own innovation stream?
-Our Product Leadership Framework will introduce you to a simple, repeatable process from taking an idea from prototype to return on investment, and beyond.
+Our Product Innovation Framework will introduce you to a simple, repeatable process from taking an idea from prototype to return on investment, and beyond.